 Bruxism can injure our jaw so that our teeth sink and even the structure of our face changes.
 If we grind our teeth over a longer period of time, they might break, become loose or they can even fall out.
 These damaging processes might continue until only the roots of the teeth remain.
 However, this occurs very rarely, only in extreme cases.
 It is a real risk though that the angle and position of the teeth changes, consequently some teeth may even get loose.
 In the middle of the temporomandibular joint there is movable cartilage.

 This layer of cartilage gets quickly worn out due to the faulty functioning.
 As a consequence, the joint makes a rattling, popping, crackling or friction noise.
 Also, its movement is limited and it can hurt.
 The jaw can get dislocated as well, which means that the patient can neither open nor close their mouth.

 Teeth grinding affects not only the temporomandibular joints but also the surrounding areas.
 The masseters (the muscles for mastication) get first tense, then hard.
 The next affected body parts are the muscles of the neck and throat.

 Headache and chronic tinnitus can also be a consequence of teeth grinding.

-If intensive pain and permanent problems are experienced, you should contact a dentist.
+If you experience intensive pain and permanent problems, you should contact a dentist.

-You can expect a few examinations, after which you get the diagnosis and the type of treatment can be decided.
-Depending on this, the dentist can recommend relaxation or other therapies, but crowns, bridges, a mouthguard or prostheses can also be offered.
+You can expect a few examinations, after which you get the diagnosis and you and your dentist can decide the type of treatment.
+Your dentist can recommend relaxation or other therapies.
+He can also suggest that you get crowns, bridges, a mouthguard or prostheses.